timescale/docs/migrate/pg-dump-and-restore.md

 <SourceTargetNote />

-Before you migrate, check that you're running the exact same version of Timescale on both your target and source databases (the major/minor/patch version must all be the same).
+Before you migrate, ensure that you're running the exact same version of Timescale on both your target and source databases.
+That is, the major,minor, and patch version must all be the same.
 For more information, see the [upgrade instructions] for self-hosted TimescaleDB.

 ### Dump the source database